bogdanb/hpmor/README.md

   individual volumes `hpmor-N.tex`.
 * `fonts/` - various fonts used
 * `latexmkrc` - configures latexmk to run LaTeX to build the PDFs.
+* `GNUMakefile` - contains targets to make a Zip of the PDFs and release them to GitHub.
+(Mostly of interest to project maintainers.)

 ## Building the book(s)

 * `latexmk`: Build all PDFs.
 (If in doubt, just run this command and do something else for twenty minutes!)
+* `make all`: Build a Zip of the PDFs.
 * `latexmk hpmor`: Build the one-volume PDF `hpmor.pdf`
 * `latexmk hpmor-N`: Build one of the six individual volumes `hpmor-1.pdf` to `hpmor-6.pdf`.